phamthiminhtu/batch-data-pipeline/README.md

 This repo is still in its early stages.
 New features and implementation are coming.
 Future implementation:
+- Ingest data from other databases (Mysql, Postgres, etc.)
 - dbt for data transformation
 - Spark for data processing for ML  use cases